Jonah-Eb/Concept-Webdesign_Tierschutzverein-SOM-e.V./README.md

 This is a concept idea for the new website of the SOM animal shelter in Pfaffengruen.

 Note:
-This is only a concept and not a fully developed Website!
+- This is only a concept and not a fully developed Website!
+- This website is not finished yet and will take much more time to do so.
+So note that it can still contain bugs, errors, mistakes, dead ending links and else!

 ## Contents